 So what’s the catch?

-Part of being a great traveller is cultivating a certain shrewdness.
-You need to know when you're getting ripped off or being had.
+Part of being a great traveler is cultivating a certain shrewdness.
+You need to know when you’re getting ripped off or being had.

 All these great deals might come off as a little suspicious.